 The Company's international subsidiaries use their local currencies as their functional currencies.
 For those subsidiaries, assets and liabilities are translated at exchange rates in effect at the balance sheet date and income and expense accounts at average exchange rates during the year.
-Resulting translation adjustments are recorded directly to accumulated comprehensive income within the statement of stockholders' equity (deficiency).
-Foreign currency transaction gains and losses are included as a component of interest and other income.
+Resulting translation adjustments are recorded directly to accumulated comprehensive income within the statement of stockholders' equity.
+Foreign currency transaction gains and losses are included as a component of other income (expense).